uthapa82/JunOS/commands.md

 * Elements of Routing table

     - Active, holddown, hidden
-        Active route
+        - Active route
-        pending state before system declares inactive
+        - pending state before system declares inactive
-        cannot be used because of policy or invalid next-hop
+        - cannot be used because of policy or invalid next-hop

-    - Forwarding tabke
+    - Forwarding table
-        stores only best route to particular destination
+        - stores only best route to particular destination

     - dest => directly connected
     - intf => installed as a result of interface configurations